JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/orbitdiagram.md

 ![Duffing attractor](https://i.imgur.com/Bfqoska.png)
 What a cool looking attractor is that!

-## Producing Orbit Diagrams for Continuous Flows
+## Producing Orbit Diagrams for Flows
 The [`orbitdiagram`](@ref) does not make much sense for continuous systems, besides the trivial case where the system is at a fixed point.
 In order for [`orbitdiagram`](@ref) to have meaning one must have a map.